zimolzak/psci-resource-proposal/README.md

 review.
 It is therefore essential to a smooth e-trigger validation process that these members of the team communicate and work together in a cohesive and integrated way.
-Lastly, the *Revised Safer Dx Instrument*[^rsdi] will be central to determining the presence/absence of missed opportunities for diagnosis.
+Lastly, the *Revised Safer Dx Instrument*[^revised] will be central to determining the presence/absence of missed opportunities for diagnosis.